 State Your Availability and Qualifications Clearly

-Will you be available five days each week or only several?
+Will you be available five days each week or only part-time?
 Are you willing to work short-term assignments, or be available for work the day you are called in?
 Can you teach AP courses or special subjects like band and orchestra?